 The Bracht lab is recruiting a postdoctoral fellow.
-Please apply through the following link and notify Dr. Bracht by email.
+Please see the Bracht lab website for more details.

 Paffhausen E*, Alowais Y*, Chao C, Callihan E, Creswell K, Bracht, JR. Discovery of a stem-like multipotent cell fate.
 American Journal of Stem Cells.
 In press. (* = co-first authors)